LoginRadius/ios-sdk/README.md

 ## Install

  1. Download the SDK and unzip the archive
- 2. Select your proejct and drag the LRSDK.framework to Embedded Binaries in General Tab.
+ 2. Drag the LRSDK.framework to Embedded Frameworks in Project Navigator.

 ## Before Getting Started
 Import the module in your source code.